-PURPOSE
+PURPOSE:

-To establish procedures for recognizing long-term commitments, exemplary employee accomplishments, and outstanding contributions to the City of Palmetto.

-Formatted: Indent: Left: 0.5", First line: 0"
+To establish procedures for recognizing long-term commitments, Formatted: Indent: Left: 0.5", First line: Q" exemplary employee accomplishments, and outstanding contributions to the City of Palmetto.
+CTIVES Formatted: Indent: First line: (0.5" r To encourage employees to improve services for the citizens of Formatted: Justified, Indent: Left: 0.5" To encourage employees to improve services for the citizens of the City of Palmetto.
+Formatted: Justified, Indent: Left: 0.5"

-OBJECTIVES

-To encourage employees to improve services for the citizens of the City of Palmetto.

-Formatted: Justifier3, Indent: Eaft: 0.5"

-Formatted: Indent: First Ime: 0.5"

-To develop and retain motivated employees.

-Formatted: Justified, Indent: Left: 0.5", Tab stops: 0.56", Left + 0.63", Left + 0.75", Left To recognize and reward exemplary employee accomplishments, contributions, and continuous employment which lead to improvements in City services and operations.
-Each Department Head will recommend an employee for his/her department.